alan-turing-institute/ptype/README.md

 ```
 ptype = Ptype()
 ```
-By default, ptype considers the following data types: 'integer', 'string', 'float', 'boolean', 'gender', 'date'.
-However, this can be extended using the parameter named '_types'.
+By default, ptype considers the following data types: integer, string, float, boolean, gender, 'date'.
+However, this can be extended using the parameter named ''_types''.

 ```